Skip to content

 12

-Re-run hooks attachedThe three weakest claims ship with a one-click re-run for when new evidence appears.
+Re-run hooks attachedThe three weakest claims ship with a one-click re-run for when new evidence appears later.

 13

-Run record & timestampEvery memo ships with a run record: generation time, pipeline version, model lineup, gate results, and re-run hooks.
-The memo is a decision-support artifact, not a legal attestation.
+Run record and timestampEvery report ships with a run record: timestamp, pipeline version, gate results, re-run hooks.
+The report is a research artifact, not a legal attestation.

 14

-Human-readable diffIf the memo is re-run later, the diff against the prior verdict is rendered, not just the new file.
+Human-readable diffIf you re-run the report later, the diff against the prior version is rendered, not just the new file.

 THE FALSIFIER LOOP

-Every verdict names what would change the call.
+Every Verdikt Score names what would change it.

 NAMED IN INTAKE

 You stake it.
-The pipeline can't test what you haven't.
+The pipeline can't test what you haven't named.

 TESTED IN STAGE 04

 Run as an inverse claim.
-If it holds today, the verdict downgrades.
+If it already holds today, the score is downgraded.

 RESTATED IN STAGE 05

-Reproduced in the memo with the threshold that would trigger a re-run.
+Reproduced in the report with the threshold that would trigger a re-run.

 DELIBERATE OMISSIONS